When should you start with Retirement Planning?

 Traditional Policies generally provide very low returns (3.5% to 7.5% annualized), their benefits are represented obscurely, and their surrender penalties are designed to keep you locked into the payment cycle for a very long time; throwing good money after bad.
 When it comes to Retirement Planning, squarely avoid traditional or ‘non-linked’ policies; opting instead for more aggressive, potentially higher return investments such as blue-chip stocks or Mutual Funds.

-Mistake 3: Just Ignoring it
+Mistake 3: Just Ignoring It

 The third and most common mistake is to simply “ignore” the Retirement Planning goal in your Financial Planning altogether.
 Often, the numbers seem impossible to achieve, and this triggers off a reflex reaction of comfortably disregarding facts and remaining blissfully ignorant of the consequences.